sjofna/GitHubifycode/main_driver_guide_rough.md

 ### 3.2.1 Hydrological Variables

 Two types of hydrological scenarios can be utilized to calculate landslide probability.

-Steady state wetness can be utilzed to compute landslide probability based on long term scales depending on persistant recharge rates in the target area.
+Steady state wetness/ steady state hydrological model can be utilzed to compute landslide probability based on long term scales depending on persistant recharge rates in the target area.
 This scenario can also be utilized to determine future climate scenarios.
 Steady state wetness is computed by the function below.

 ```
 compute_wetness <- function(R, transmissivity, sca, sin_slope) {